Cranberry Cheese Crostini & Tangerine Marmalade Recipe

 For this recipe, we spread the marmalade on toasted baguette crostini with a thick layer of creamy ricotta, fresh cranberries, and a chiffonade of mint.
 The milky, fresh cheese is a lovely companion for the sweet marmalade, and the cranberries are its perfect, tart foil.
 In the test kitchen, people were surprised by how much the mint added — its cool, leafy sweetness pulls all the flavors in the app together.

 Our tip: Make a double batch of the marmalade.
-Your guests will be delighted to take a jar home with them, and you may want to keep one around for holiday brunches and afternoon toast snacks.
+You’ll want an extra jar around for weekend brunches and afternoon toast snacks.

 Servings: 10 to 12